systemd/mkosi/mkosi.md

 : Install the specified distribution packages (i.e. RPM, DEB, …) in the image.
 Takes a comma separated list of packages.
-This option may be used multiple times in which case the specified package list is combined.
+This option may be used multiple times in which case the specified package lists are combined.
 Packages specified this way will be installed both in the development and the final image.
 Use `BuildPackages=` to specify packages that shall only be used for the image generated in the build image, but that shall not appear in the final image.

-: To remove a package e.g. added by a `mkosi.default` configuration file prepend the package name with a ! letter.
+: To remove a package e.g. added by a `mkosi.default` configuration file prepend the package name with `!`.
 For example -p "!apache2" would remove the apache2 package.
 To replace the apache2 package by the httpd package just add -p "!apache2,httpd" to the command line arguments.
 To remove all packages use "!\*".